First Flatironette Rock Climbing

 To descend from any route on it, scramble along the ridge up top to a point where you can step, climb or scamble off to the west, then walk north past a gully, past The Spy, and continue North down a hill until you reach a well-traveled East/West Trail.
 Head East on this trail to gain the cliff base again.
 This trail is pretty good and should take only 5-10 minutes.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for First Flatironette:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for First Flatironette:

 Featured Route For First Flatironette